 There’s no two ways about it – student car sharing is considerably better for the environment than everyone taking a separate car.
 By halving the population of students driving to lectures, it’ll reduce carbon emissions and congestion in and around student cities.
 No-one likes sitting in traffic, after all!

-It’ll work out cheaper
+It’ll probably work out cheaper

 Aside from splitting the petrol costs, lots of universities will offer discounts on parking permits to student car sharers as an incentive for partaking in the scheme.
 Parking permits can be expensive, and there usually aren’t too many of them available, so it’ll be an added bonus if you can get a parking spot on campus.
 Your university may even provide priority parking spots for car sharers, so it’s worth investigating.